Wine competition The Champagne Master has declared Rare 2006 the best champagne of 2020.

 However, it was the white that got the highest overall score, with 96 points (95 for the Rosé).

-Describing its tasting notes, the judges stresses that “this champagne manages to successfully combine rich fleshy fruit with refreshing zesty characters too, making it generous, but palate-cleansing.
+Describing its tasting notes, the judges stress that “this champagne manages to successfully combine rich fleshy fruit with refreshing zesty characters too, making it generous, but palate-cleansing.
 This is a layered, intense and opulent champagne that’s still refreshing.
 And there’s plenty of potential for this Champagne to evolve further should you be able to resist drinking it immediately.”

 About Champagne Rare